EspressoSystems/cape/README.md

     pnpm i

 Also run this command after pulling in changes that modify `pnpm-lock.yaml`.

-### Run
+### Development
-Run the command
+To start the background services to support interactive development run the command

     hivemind

-to start all background services.
-For the time being this is just running `geth` with default configuration.
+For the time being this is a `geth` node and a contract compilation watcher.

 To add additional processes add lines to `Procfile` and (if desired) scripts to run in the `./bin` directory.

 ### Testing (Javascript)
-We support running against a go-ethereum (geth) or hardhat (shortcut `hh`) node running on `localhost:8545`.
+We support running against a go-ethereum (`geth`) or hardhat (shortcut `hh`) node running on `localhost:8545`.

+The simplest way to run all the tests against a nodes is to use the scripts

+    aape-test-geth
+    aape-test-hardhat

+These scripts will

+1. Start a corresponding node if nothing is found to be listening on the configured port (default: `8545`).
+2. Run the tests.
+3. Shut down the node (if it was started in 1.)

+Note that running `js` tests against the `hardhat node` may take several minutes.

+The port of the node can be changed with `RPC_PORT`.
+For example,

+    env RPC_PORT=8877 aape-test-geth

+To run all the tests against both nodes

+    aape-test-all

 #### Testing against go-ethereum node
-We use a [patched version](https://gitlab.com/translucence/go-ethereum) of geth that enables `EIP-2537` (BLS precompiles).

 Start the geth chain in separate terminal